Karnal Aerodrome: Infrastructure

 Karnal Aerodrome is spread over an area of 104 acres which includes a runway strip of 3000'×150', an administrative block, one hangar of size 100'×75', a class room, library, a VIP Lounge, a hostel and two residential quarters for the officers and staff.
 As of 2018, it had two four-seater Cessna-172 R and two two-seater Cessna 152 FA aircraft.
 The apron area can easily accommodate 10 - 12 small aircraft at any given time.
 HICA at Karnal also has two flight simulator, one IPT-ATC 710 single engine and another Elite S712 single- & multi-engine Simulator.
 It also has two designated helipads.
 There are no radio navigational aids available at the airfield, the runway orientation is 130° – 310° (13–31).
 Currently, the airfield is only limited to Day operations but no night operations.
-The ATC is uncontrolled and is operated at the frequency of 122.5 Mhz.
+The ATC is uncontrolled and is operated at the frequency of 122.5 MHz.
 Installation of runway lighting was taken up by the State Public Works Department after the DGCA gave approval for night flying in July, 2012.
 The airport has day and DGCA-approved night-landing facilities.

 Courses offered at Karnal Aviation Club

 Haryana Institute of Civil Aviation (HICA) is one of the Directorate General of Civil Aviation (India) approved Flying Training Organizations (FTOs) in the country which provides pilot training to the trainee pilots.
 The institution conducts flying training and preparation courses leading to the award of Student Pilot License (SPL), Glider Pilot License, Private Pilot Licence (PPL), Commercial Pilot Licence (CPL), Flight Radio Telephony Operator License (FRTOL), Flight Instructor Rating (AFIR/FIR), Instrument Rating (IR) and apprentice internship for all BE/BTech students.

-Presently, the Dy.
-Chief Flying Instructor of Pinjore Flying Club is Capt.
+Currently, the Deputy Chief Flying Instructor of Pinjore Flying Club is Capt.
 Sunil Gill.
-The CPL costs approx. INR 25,00,000 requiring a minimum of 200 hours' flying experience.
-The Government of Haryana provides training subsidies to natives Haryana, who must apply for it using a Haryana Domicile Certificate.
+The CPL costs approx. INR 25,00,000 and requires a minimum of 200 hours' flying experience.
+The Government of Haryana provides training subsidies to natives of Haryana, who must apply for them using a Haryana Domicile Certificate.
 As of January, 2021, over 45 students are currently enrolled at Karnal Aviation Club for the flying training of Commercial Pilot License (CPL) and Private Pilot License (PPL).